fod/px.js/README.md

 __title()__

 The title method is a convenience method which returns the TITLE attribute of the dataset.
-It is equivalent to ```metadata.TABLE.TITLE```
+It is equivalent to ```metadata.TABLE.TITLE```.

 ```javascript
 // Return TITLE of dataset